OOPMan/XBOFS.win/docs/index.md

 automatically with Windows!

 #### Need more detail?
-For a more comprehensive and in-depth installation and first-run guide, [click here!](/installation_guide.md)
+For a more comprehensive and in-depth installation and first-run guide, [click here!](/installation_guide.md) If you're an existing user then you should also read the installation guide as it will inform you as to the upgrade process.

 If you would like a guided tour of the application in general, [click here.](/application_guide.md)